goodpaul6/Tiny/README.md

 ### Multithreaded Web Server Example
 I created a webserver which is capable of handling a large amount of concurrent connections with a variety of web application development utilities (async processing, routing, templating).
 Have a look at `examples/server`.
-I followed golang's "Writing Web Applications" tutorials which guides users through making a wiki and replicated that in tiny.
+I followed golang's "Writing Web Applications" tutorial which guides users through making a wiki and replicated that in tiny.